 #4 Applications

-Used applications should be monitored, and their execution controlled within the company’s network and the cloud.
-Controlling access at the application level is paramount when implementing the Zero Trust model.
-Each such component used within an enterprise is a potential attack vector and shouldn’t be taken lightly.
+Applications should be monitored, and their use should be controlled within the company's network and the cloud.
+Controlling access at the application level is paramount when implementing the zero trust model.
+Each application used within an enterprise is a potential attack vector and shouldn't be overlooked.

 #5 Automation

-Automated monitoring and controlling application use within the network and cloud is key.
-It is one of the most important tools when detecting suspicious behavior or real-time threats.
-Each application is a potential risk, so controlling access at this level is crucial in Zero Trust.
-Automation also frees up admins’ time to spend on other, more complex tasks.
+Automated monitoring and controlling application use within the network and cloud are essential.
+Automation helps detect suspicious behavior and real-time threats faster.
+Each application is a potential risk, so controlling access at this level is crucial in zero trust.
+Automation also frees up admins' time for more complex tasks.

 #6 Analysis

-Tools like security information management systems (SIM) or security user behavioral analytics (SUBA) provide insights into network activity.
-Regardless of network location, device, and user count, better visibility also contributes to the company’s overall security.
+Tools like security information and event management (SIEM) and user and entity behavior analytics (UEBA) provide insights into network activity.
+Regardless of network location, device, and user count, better visibility also contributes to stronger overall security.

 This helps in preparing for threats, not just reacting to them.
-The difference between Zero Trust and traditional security is invisible to users, as all changes occur behind the scenes.
+The difference between zero trust and traditional security is often largely invisible to users, as most changes happen behind the scenes.

 - Break the network into segments with their own rules and access policies.